seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 ### SCENE V. The same.

-*Enter the KING OF FRANCE, the DAUPHIN, the DUKE oF BOURBON, the Constable Of France, and others*
+*Enter the KING OF FRANCE, the DAUPHIN, and the Constable of France*

 **KING OF FRANCE**
 'Tis certain he hath pass'd the river Somme.